NERDS Conference

 - Universal Course Design: Do you have tips to share that improve accessibility for students?

-- Facilitators: Will create a 5 to 7-minute video, post supplemental material, and facilitate at least one discussion board that they will monitor during the week to which their presentation is assigned - MCC/FDIP: 1 point
+- Facilitators: Will create a 5 to 7-minute video, post supplemental material, and facilitate at least one discussion board that they will monitor during the week - MCC/FDIP: 1 point

 - Participants: Watch at least 5 presentations and post substantive comments to the associated discussion boards (modeled after the Monday Mentor program) - MCC/FDIP: ¼ point